 You’re busy, I get it.
 Pin this to your favorite DIY self care ideas board on Pinterest and it’ll be here for when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.

 - Start by grabbing the AWESOME crystal sprinkles here.
 They’re what make these fun crystal bath bombs pop.
 Obviously.
 That’s the whole point of a geode, right?!

 - To get a really bright edge on your geode bath bombs with the gold edible glitter, either make the mix really thick or plan on doing a couple of coats.
 Because the bath bomb mixture is so dark, it takes some attention.
-If you want to use the same gold edible glitter as me, grab it here.
+If you want to use the gold edible glitter, grab it here.

 - Definitely plan on letting your bath bombs dry out for at least 24 hours before using them so that you get the fizziest fizz for the effort.
 Plus, letting them dry for that long, if for some accidental reason or whatever, the mixture maybe got a bit wetter than necessary, you’ll still achieve peak fizz.

-- Keep your Lush-inspired bath bombs at top-fizziness peak for longer by storing them in an air-tight container like a mason jar, Tupperware or zipper baggie.
+- Keep your Lush-inspired bath bombs at top-fizziness peak for longer by storing them in an air-tight container like a mason jar, Tupperware or top-seal plastic bag.
 And keep in mind, if you plan on giving them as a gift, you should keep them in an airtight container and maybe tell your recipient too.